-We experienced net losses of approximately \$1.0 million during the nine month period ended September 30, 2010 and \$1.2 million and \$0.74 million in the years 2009 and 2008, respectively.
+We experienced net losses of approximately \$1.4 million during the year ended December 31, 2010 and \$1.2 million and \$0.74 million in the years 2009 and 2008, respectively.
 We expect to continue to incur net losses and negative operating cash flows in the foreseeable future and cannot be certain that we will ever achieve profitability.
-Since 2007, we have received only limited licensing revenue from a former licensee and have achieved limited revenue of product sales from test marketing.
+Since 2007, we have received only limited licensing revenue from a former licensee and have achieved limited revenue of product sales.
 We will need to spend significant capital to fulfill planned operating goals and conduct clinical studies, achieve regulatory approvals and, subject to such approvals, successfully produce products for commercialization.
 In addition, as a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.